jrburke/gaia-dev-zip/README.md

 Select OK.
 If you do not select OK in time, the Simulator tab will show a "timeout" error.
 If that happens, just try again.

-### Cleanup

-On phone:

-* long tap on the application icon, to bring up the delete UI, delete it.

-On desktop:

-* In the Simulator tab, you can click the X button to remove it from the simulator.
-Refresh the tab to get rid of the entry.

-* You can now delete the .zip file and unzipped directory from your download folder.